Sausalito, Tiburon, Mill Valley, Muir Woods

 Distance: 15 miles/24 km

-If you have time left to discover San Francisco’s surroundings I would recommend a trip to beautiful Marin County.
+If you have time left to discover San Francisco’s vicinity I recommend a trip to beautiful Marin County.

-The area is incredibly scenic and opens great views toward the city.
-At the shore you have Sausalito that can be reached by car or bike over Golden Gate Bridge and by ferry from Ferry Building or Pier 41.
-In particular the waterfront is worth a visit since it opens stunning views towards the city.
+Marin County is incredibly scenic and opens great views toward the city.
+At the shore, you have Sausalito that can be reached by car or bike over Golden Gate Bridge and by ferry from Ferry Building or Pier 41.
+In particular, the waterfront is worth a visit since it opens stunning views towards the city.

 1st stop: Sausalito